Cotalker/documentation/docs/documentation/models/communication/model_messageContent.md

 <span className="hero__subtitle">COTMessageContentType</span>

 ## Description {#description}
 Message content types are part of the [COTMessage](/docs/documentation/models/communication/model_messages) data model: `messages.contentType`.
-The field's value are in string format.
+The field's value is in string format.
 The following contains a list of the possible values and examples.
-Along with `messages.contentType`, `messages.content`contains the text or file data.
+Along with `messages.contentType`, `messages.content` contains the text or file data.

 ## FileObject Sample